-The thing is, the chances are that problem isn’t going to solve itself.
+The thing is, the chances are that the problem isn’t going to solve itself.
 It’ll get worse and worse, until one day you turn the appliance on, and either it doesn’t want to do any work at all or it works so begrudgingly that you actually fear for your life as it churns, grinds, sputters and sparks all over the place.

 So, here are eight reasons I’ve come up with as to why you should fix it yourself.
 I can vouch that they are all valid reasons, although some may have been partially infused with just a hint of fantasy (for effect, of course):

 1. It will save you money.
 Simple really.
-Fix it now for a few quid, or wait until it breaks altogether and you need to buy a new one.
+Fix it now for a few quid, or wait until it breaks all together and you need to buy a new one.
 To use that old proverb, “A stitch in time saves nine, and also vastly reduces the chances of something embarrassing happening when the in-laws are round for tea.”

 2. You will have a self-assured (and fully justified) sense of confidence and delicious smugness when you’ve done it.
 Your washing machine sounded like X-Men’s Wolverine trying to write his name in a block of concrete, but now you’ve fixed it and the noise is gone.
 No-one else did that – you did it.
 You.
 Give yourself a pat on the back and go and tell everyone how awesome you are – they’ll appreciate it, trust me.

 3. Speaking of everyone else, you will inspire others to do the same.
 Your mate Tom (I’m sure everyone has a mate called Tom) might have a dodgy-smelling vacuum cleaner that’s been stinking out his gaff for quite some time and so far he’s been totally ineffective at resolving the issue.
-Tom used to think you were a bit of a numpty, but now he’s seen you fix your washing machine, he’s thinking “Well, if they could do it, I definitely can!”
+Tom used to think you were a bit of a numpty, but now he’s seen you fix your washing machine, he’s thinking “Well if they could do it, I definitely can!”
 And he will.
-Go on – be the hero of your neighbourhood, start a trend, and before you know it all the cool kids will be doing it, too.
+Go on – be the hero of your neighborhood, start a trend, and before you know it all the cool kids will be doing it, too.